Do you get frustrated with having to plan, shop, prepare and cook meals only to have your child turn their nose up and push the plate away?

 Children can find it hard enough just to sit still at the table for 15 minutes.
 Allowing your child to sit at the table with toys or ipads could be the recipe (ha!) for a meal time disaster.

 What can you do?
-We always encourage families to eliminate distractions at meal times.
+We always try to encourage families to eliminate distractions at meal times.
 This means putting toys and ipads away and turning the television off.
 This allows you and your child to focus on the meal and listen to your body.
 Try to make sure your child is comfortable to reduce the squirming!
 It can be a good idea to create a routine for how long you sit at the dinner table.
 Usually any longer than 20 minutes is too long, so if your child doesn’t eat their meal in this time it is best to pack it away.

 5. Their portions are too big